keptn/tutorials/site/tutorials/keptn-multistage-qualitygates-08.md

             - name: "release"
 ```

 In the `shipyard.yaml` shown above, we define two stages called *hardening* and *production* with a single sequence called *delivery*.
-The *hardening* stage defines a *delivery* sequence with a deployment, test, evaluation and release task (along with some other properties) while the *production* stage only includes a deloyment and release task.
+The *hardening* stage defines a *delivery* sequence with a deployment, test, evaluation and release task (along with some other properties) while the *production* stage only includes a deployment and release task.
 The *production* stage also features a *triggeredOn* properties which defines when the stage will be executed (in this case after the hardening stage has finished the delivery sequence).
 With this, Keptn sets up the environment and makes sure, that tests are triggered after each deployment, and the tests are then evaluated by Keptn quality gates.
 Keptn performs a blue/green deployment (i.e., two deployments simultaneously with routing of traffic to only one deployment) and triggers a performance test in the hardening stage.
 Once the tests complete successfully, the deployment moves into the production stage using another blue/green deployment.

 ## Onboard service
 Duration: 2:00